-Fort Pierce Inlet State Park
+Go Surfing at Fort Pierce Inlet State Park

 Fort Pierce Inlet State Park is home to a long beach, popular among tourists and locals for swimming and surfing.

-Heathcote Botanical Gardens
+See the Bonsai Collection at Heathcote Botanical Gardens

-It is an educational and non-profit institution and is often called the “Green Heart of the Treasure Coast”.
+It is an educational and non-profit institution and is often called the “Green Heart of the Treasure Coast.”

-In the beginning, it was established as a commercial nursery in the 1960s by Molly and Jim Crimmons.
+Initially, it was established as a commercial nursery in the 1960s by Molly and Jim Crimmons.

-Heathcote Botanical Gardens is famous for its Japanese tea house and bonsai, amidst many other gardens such as Rainforest Garden, Herb Garden, and Reflection Garden.
+Heathcote Botanical Gardens is famous for its Japanese tea house and bonsai amidst many other gardens, such as Rainforest Garden, Herb Garden, and Reflection Garden.